canopy-js/canopy-js/README.md

 ## Getting Started

-These are instructions for people wishing to start their own Canopy project.
+These are instructions for people wishing to start their own Canopy project from the command line.
+If you would like to create and publish a project using only the Github web interface, you can follow the instructions on the [Canopy project template repo](https://github.com/canopy-js/template-repo).

 ### Installation